-Snapshots can be used to recall the preamplifier settings on the Stage Rack inputs for all scoped Input Channels.
-You can set any of the following Pre parameters to be recalled by the Pre data type button: Gain, Pad and Phase, Delay, +48V (Phantom Power), and HPF (High-Pass Filter).
+Snapshots can be used to recall the preamplifier settings on inputs for all scoped Input Channels.
+You can set any of the following Pre parameters to be recalled by the Pre data type button: Gain, Pad and Phase/polarity, +48V (Phantom Power), HPF corner frequency and in/out state.